 Photographing pearls can be a bit overwhelming for the inexperienced photographer/jeweler, especially given its reflective properties.
 In addition, its natural luster may appear elusive in photos.
 The following tips are designed to help you capture pearl images that stand out.

 1. Use one light source only and position it 1.5 to 2m above your subject.
 This will give the pearls a more defined shape and dimension and easy control of reflections.
 Avoid using multiple lights.
 The pearls are already reflective on its own; overdoing lights may distort its shape and misrepresent the appearance of the product.

 2. Use your lightbox and do your photo shoot in a dark room.
 Lightbox is a good source of soft lighting while its translucent surface can act as a light diffuser, which helps in eliminating glare and harsh shadows.

 A dark room is another technique for adding contrast.
-The dark reflection of light will produce soft, dark shadows that can accentuate the natural lustre of pearls.
-Choose a lightbox with the front covering so you can easily control the amount of dark shadows appropriate for your subject.
+The dark reflection of light will produce soft, dark shadows that can accentuate the natural luster of pearls.
+Choose a lightbox with the front covering so you can easily control the scope of dark shadows appropriate for your subject.